Netflix/consoleme/docs/gitbook/demo.md

 1. Once you're satisfied with your selections, click **Next**
 2. Now you're at Step 3 of the wizard.
 Click on the **JSON Editor** to review the policy that ConsoleMe has generated for your request.
 Unfortunately, you won't see any auto-generated cross-account resource policies until the Policy Review page.
 3. The next step is to submit your policy for review.
-As an administrator, you could submit and apply the policy to your resources without an approval.
+As an administrator, you could submit and apply the policy to your resources without approval.
 In this restricted demo, neither of these buttons will work due to the limited permissions on the role that ConsoleMe is using.

 ### Walk through ConsoleMe's Role Cloning feature